Kanimbla (Qld)

 Population growth drivers in Kanimbla are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the Kanimbla (Qld) statistical area (Lv2), based on ABS updates and AreaSearch validation, is estimated at around 3,014 as of November 2025.
-This reflects an increase of 187 people since the 2021 Census, which reported a population of 2,827 people.
-The change is inferred from the resident population of 2,986 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 55 validated new addresses since the Census date.
-This level of population equates to a density ratio of 972 persons per square kilometer.
-The Kanimbla (Qld) (SA2) has seen a growth rate of 6.6% since the census, positioning it within 1.4 percentage points of the SA3 area's growth rate of 8.0%.
-Population growth was primarily driven by overseas migration contributing approximately 57.99999999999999% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Kanimbla (Qld) is around 3,014, reflecting an increase of 187 people since the 2021 Census.
+This growth represents a 6.6% increase from the previous population count of 2,827.
+The change was inferred from AreaSearch's estimation of the resident population at 2,986 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 55 validated new addresses since the Census date.
+This results in a population density ratio of approximately 972 persons per square kilometer, which is comparable to averages seen across other locations assessed by AreaSearch.
+Kanimbla's growth rate of 6.6% since the census positions it competitively within 1.6 percentage points of the SA3 area's growth rate of 8.2%.
+The primary driver for population growth in the area was overseas migration, contributing approximately 57.99999999999999% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts based on ABS Greater Capital Region projections released in 2023.
-Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected.
-The Kanimbla (Qld) (SA2) is projected to increase by 184 persons to 2041, reflecting an increase of 2.8% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Considering projected demographic shifts, a population increase just below the median of Australia's regional areas is expected for Kanimbla.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 179 persons to reach a total population of around 3,193 by 2041, reflecting an overall increase of approximately 2.8% over the 17-year period.

 Frequently Asked Questions - Population